-All four of these predictions are consistent with the data, as we documented in section 2.
-Four elements of our model are crucial for these results: convex employment adjustment costs, multiple shocks, endogenous effort and endogenous wage rigidity.
+These predictions are consistent with the data, as we documented in section 2.
+Three elements of our model are crucial for this result: convex employment adjustment costs, multiple shocks, and endogenous effort.

-We are not arguing, of course, that labor market turnover fell from infinity to zero.
+We are not arguing, of course, that labor market turnover fell so much that labor market frictions went from infinity to zero.
 Rather, the argument so far is meant to illustrate that if the decline in labor market turnover was large enough, it can qualitatively explain the patterns we observe in the data.
 To answer the question whether we can also quantitatively match those patterns for reasonable parameter values, we now turn to a numerical analysis of the full model.

-4.4 Calibration
+4.3 Calibration

 We simulate data at quarterly frequency and calibrate accordingly.
-The calibration is summarized in Table 6.
+The calibration is summarized in Table 3.
 Many of the model's parameters can be easily calibrated to values that are standard in the literature.
-In this vein, we set the discount factor $\beta$ equal to 0.99, assume logarithmic utility over consumption ( $\eta = 1$ ), and assume $\alpha = 1/3$ for the curvature of the production function to match the capital share in GDP.
+In this vein, we set the discount factor β equal to 0.99, assume logarithmic utility over consumption ($\eta = 1$), and assume $\alpha = 1/3$ for the curvature of the production function to match the capital share in GDP.
 In the model there is no difference between unemployment and non-participation.
-Therefore, we set the marginal utility from leisure $\gamma$ to match the employment-population ratio.
+Therefore, we set the marginal utility from leisure γ to match the employment-population ratio.
 Since the amount of labor market frictions affects this ratio as well, we calibrate to an employment-population ratio of 0.7 in the frictionless model.

 The calibration of the labor market frictions is crucial for the simulation exercise.
 Estimates of the convexity of employment adjustment costs vary, with the exponent $1+\mu$ of the cost function $g(H) = \frac{\kappa}{1+\mu}H^{1+\mu}$ ranging from 1.6 to 3.4.
 The lower end of this range corresponds to a specification, in which we interpret the adjustment costs as search frictions, vacancy posting costs are linear and the matching function has an elasticity with respect to unemployment of 0.6, as in Mortensen and Nagypal (2007).
 The upper end of the range is the point estimate of the convexity of employment adjustment costs in Merz and Yashiv (2007).
-In our benchmark specification, we use the midpoint of this range and assume an exponent of $1 + \mu = 2.5$ , but we explore the implications for our results if adjustment costs are less or more convex than that.
-We calibrate $\kappa$ such that
+In our benchmark specification, we use the midpoint of this range and assume an exponent of $1 + \mu = 2.5$, but we explore the implications for our results if adjustment costs are less or more convex than that.21 We calibrate κ such that hiring costs are 3% of output in calibration for the pre-84 period, consistent with the estimates in Silva and Toledo (2009), see also Hagedorn and Manovskii (2008, p.1699).